RubenBranco/PatientFlow/README.md

 To implement a custom DataModule:

-1. Extend the `LightningDataModule` class as shown in `BrainteaserDataModule`
+1. Extend the `LightningDataModule` class as shown in `BrainteaserDataModule`.
+Ensure it has the necessary properties for the autoencoder to work with (e.g. `.features` property of type `FeatureList`)
 2. Implement the required methods for data loading, processing, batching, and other necessary operations
 3. Ensure your data is formatted into the expected static and temporal tensors